Job Description Summary

 Essential Duties & Responsibilities (other duties may be assigned)

-Additional Duties and Responsibilities in Student Affairs:
+Additional Duties and Responsibilities for all Student Affairs non-union staff

 1. Apply safety-related knowledge, skills, and practices to everyday work.